sendjainabhi/tap-ra-aws-automation/README.md

 ## Purpose

-This project is designed to build a Tanzu Application Platform 1.6.x multicluster instances on AWS EKS that corresponds to the [Tanzu Application Platform Reference Design](https://github.com/vmware-tanzu-labs/tanzu-validated-solutions/blob/main/src/reference-designs/tap-architecture-planning.md) .
+This project is designed to build a Tanzu Application Platform 1.7.x multicluster instances, TAP upgrade , delete and install single cluster TAP full profile on AWS EKS that corresponds to the [Tanzu Application Platform Reference Design](https://github.com/vmware-tanzu-labs/tanzu-validated-solutions/blob/main/src/reference-designs/tap-architecture-planning.md) .

 This is 2 steps automation with minimum inputs into config files.